Moths

 Wingspan 30mm

-This moth is common in Brisbane bush.
+This moth is fairy common in Brisbane bush.
 We sometimes find them resting or flying openly in the Eucalyptus forest.
 This moth has the orange hairs on the forewings base.
-There is a orange triangle on the black thorax.
-The orange spots on its wings are not translucent.
+This is why we called them Orange Shoulder Wasp Moths.
+The orange spots on its wings are not semi-translucent.

 The moths have bright warning colour patterns, which are spotted in orange on black.
 Their stout abdomen striped with black and yellow-red colour.
-The stripes give rise to the name "Tiger Moths".
+The stripes also give rise to their name "Tiger Moths".

 Reference: